Coiled-coil domain-containing 37 (FLJ40083): Expression

 CCDC37 protein is widely expressed in mus musculus but only minimally so.
 Most areas that express CCDC37 have an expression level of 20-40%.
 Expression levels in the trigeminal nerve, testis, medial olfactory epithelium, dorsal root ganglia, and trachea are the highest with almost 75% expression.
 CCDC37 is expressed in the cerebellum, medulla, and hippocampal formation in the brain of mus musculus.

-Between 20–30 days after birth in mus musculus, CCDC37 expression increases from less than 50% to about 85%.
+Between 20 and 30 days after birth in mus musculus, CCDC37 expression increases from less than 50% to about 85%.

-In rattus norvegicus CCDC37 is highly expressend in oligodendrocyte progenitor cells approximately 85% but only narrowly expressed in oligodendrocytes themselves ~40%.
+In rattus norvegicus CCDC37 is highly expressed in oligodendrocyte progenitor cells (approximately 85%) but only narrowly expressed in oligodendrocytes themselves (~40%).

 Interacting proteins

 Transcription factors

 There are many predicted transcription factor binding sites in the CCDC37 promoter.
 Below is a table of the best possibilities, which have high confidence values, evolutionary conservation, and/or multiple possible binding sites in the promoter.

 Interactions

 There have been three proteins found to interact by physical association with CCDC37 through a yeast two-hybrid screen: histone-lysine N-methyltransferase (SUV39H1), histone-lysine N-methyltransferase (SUV39H2), and lysine-specific histone demethylase 1A (KDM1A).